Boston-Area Patent Attorney

 Before founding Modern Times Legal in 2007, Bob was trained in legal analysis and writing at Duke Law School and benefited from eleven years of consistent immersion in patent law practice, both in a mid-size patent specialty firm and in a giant international general-practice firm.
 As a registered patent attorney, Bob provides legal counseling, patent drafting and international prosecution for a couple of the world's top universities and for innovative companies in a range of fields.

-Among the inventors on applications prosecuted by Bob is an inductee into the National Inventors Hall of Fame and recipient of the Charles Stark Draper Prize, the highest honor awarded by the National Academy of Engineering, as well as an inventor who was offered funding on the popular BBC television show, Dragon's Den; and products covered by patents that Bob has secured include at least one that was recognized in Time Magazine's 2006 annual report on the year's top inventions.
+Among the inventors on applications prosecuted by Bob are a couple of inductees into the National Inventors Hall of Fame and a recipient of the Charles Stark Draper Prize, the highest honor awarded by the National Academy of Engineering, as well as an inventor who was offered funding on the popular BBC television show, Dragon's Den; and products covered by patents that Bob has secured include at least one that was recognized in Time Magazine's 2006 annual report on the year's top inventions and one that is now the subject of an exhibit at the Museum of Science in Boston, shown below (Bob with sons).

 Bob also lectured on international patenting as an invited speaker at the 1st International Congress on Ceramics in Toronto, Canada; and he was a co-author, producing a section covering patent issues, in a related publication, Global Roadmap for Ceramics and Glass Technology, Wiley (2007).
 Bob also has made presentations on patent law as an invited speaker at meetings of the New England Section of the American Ceramic Society (an organization that he chaired in 2005 and 2006) and of the New England Chapter of the International Microelectronics and Packaging Society.